Attack aircraft: Other designations

 British designations have included FB for fighter-bomber and more recently "G" for "Ground-attack" as in Harrier GR1 (meaning "Ground-attack/Reconnaissance, Mark 1").

 Imperial Japanese Navy designation use "B" to designate carrier attack bomber such as the Nakajima B5N Type-97 bomber although these aircraft are mostly used for torpedo attack and level bombing.
-They also use "D" to specifically designate carrier dive bomber like the Yokosuka D4Y Suisei.Francillon 1970, pp.50–51.
-However by the end of the world war 2, the IJN introduced the Aichi B7A Ryusei which could performed both torpedo bombing and dive bombing rendering the "D" designation redundant.
+They also use "D" to specifically designate carrier dive bomber like the Yokosuka D4Y Suisei.
+However by the end of the World War II, the IJN introduced the Aichi B7A Ryusei which could performed both torpedo bombing and dive bombing rendering the "D" designation redundant.

 The NATO reporting names for Soviet/Russian ground-attack aircraft at first started with "B" categorizing them as bombers, as in case of Il-10 'Beast'.
 But later they were usually classified as fighters ("F")—possibly because (since Sukhoi Su-7) they were similar in size and visual appearance to Soviet fighters, or were simply derivatives of such.

+In the PLAAF, ground-attack aircraft are given the designation "Q".
+So far this has only been given to the Nanchang Q-5.